MetPX/sarracenia/doc/subscriber.rst

 to the linux pipe (named .rxpipe) in the current working directory.
 So the code for post-processing becomes::

-  do_something <.rxpipe
+  tail -f  /home/peter/test/.rxpipe

-No filtering out of working files by the user is required, and ingestion of partial files is completely avoided.
+No listing of directories is needed, no filtering out of working files by the user is required, and ingestion of partial files is completely avoided.
+A downstream process is only given files that have been successfully downloaded, and typically much faster than polling methods allow.

 ..
 NOTE::
    In the case where a large number of sr_subscribe instances are working